Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 What Is Periodontics?

 It is the study of conditions and diseases that affect the supporting structures of the teeth.
 Dr. Lindsey Marshall and her dental team emphasize the importance of taking preventative measures to maintain the structural health of your teeth and gums, and thus prevent gum disease.

-Factors Contributing to Periodontal Disease
+Factors Contributing To Gum Disease

 Poor dental hygiene is not the only cause of gum disease, although it is a common one.
 Other causes include:

 Jaw clenching or grinding the teeth – these habits gradually wear down the tooth enamel for better bacterial access.

 Other medical conditions that affect the mouth – for example, acid reflux disease, where stomach acid backs up in the esophagus and into the mouth.

 Changes in hormones or metabolism – that harm the mouth.

 Lack of saliva due to certain medications – saliva continually bathes the teeth, removing bacteria which are then swallowed and destroyed by stomach acid.

 A head injury – that might loosen teeth or cut the gums and allow bacteria to enter.